RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/SpecBit__examples_8cpp.md

          spec->set_override_mass2_parameter(-668,"ml2",1,1);
          cout << "Override ml2(1,1):" << spec->get_mass2_parameter("ml2",1,1) << endl;

-         cout << "has 'new_entry'? " << spec->has_mass_parameter("new_entry") << endl;
+         /// Now add some entry that didn't exist before cout << "has 'new_entry'? " << spec->has_mass_parameter("new_entry") << endl;
          cout << "..." << endl;
+         /// Note: if we try to do it like this, it should fail:
          //spec->set_override_mass2_parameter(-1234,"new_entry"); // incorrect: safety still on
          spec->set_override_mass_parameter(-1234,"new_entry",false); // correct: safety check turned off cout << "has 'new_entry'? " << spec->has_mass_parameter("new_entry") << endl;